Chart Color Schemes

 Seymour Surrounds features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.5% of all households, including 35.9% that are couples with children, 35.1% that are couples without children, and 8.3% that consist of single parents.
+Family households account for 80.5% of all households, including 35.9% couples with children, 35.1% couples without children, and 8.3% single parent families.
 Non-family households make up the remaining 19.5%, with lone person households at 18.3% and group households comprising 1.5%.
-The median household size is 2.7 people, which is larger than the Rest of Vic average of 2.3.
+The median household size is 2.7 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households